 By completing the appropriate education the teaching and professional employees fulfil requirements for being ranked at the appropriate career level or career position, or innovate their professional competences through innovation education.

-The provider of the education may be: a school or school facility (mandatory actualisation education), a higher education institution, organizations established by the Ministry of Education, Science, Research and Sport of the SR for provision and fulfilment of tasks in the field of continuing education (National Institute for Education in SR, The Methodology and Pedagogy Centre, State Vocational Education Institute (SK)), an educational organisation of other central body of the State administration according to a special regulation, church or religious society, or a legal entity with education as a subject of activity.
+The provider of the education may be: a school or school facility (mandatory actualisation education), a higher education institution, organizations established by the Ministry of Education, Research, Development, and Youth of the SR for provision and fulfilment of tasks in the field of continuing education (National Institute for Education in SR, The Methodology and Pedagogy Centre, State Vocational Education Institute (SK)), an educational organisation of other central body of the State administration according to a special regulation, church or religious society, or a legal entity with education as a subject of activity.

 The organisation, content, extent, and form of continuing education of pedagogical employees are governed by the Act on pedagogical and professional employees.

 Actualisation education is organised and provided by each school to its pedagogical and professional employees according to its needs.
 The programme is approved by the headteacher; the professional guarantor will be a teacher with the second attestation.
 Teachers who completed actualisation education will receive a certificate on actualisation education issued by the headteacher.
-Programmes of qualification, specialisation, functional and pre-attestation education are approved by the Ministry of Education, Science, Research, and Sport of the Slovak Republic and are valid for 5 years.
-The Ministry of Education, Science, Research, and Sport of the Slovak Republic grants and withdraws authorisation to provide innovation education.
+Programmes of qualification, specialisation, functional and pre-attestation education are approved by the Ministry of Education, Research, Development, and Youth of the Slovak Republic and are valid for 5 years.
+The Ministry of Education grants and withdraws authorisation to provide innovation education.
 The issued authorisation is valid for 5 years.

 Functional education is designed for management employees (headteachers and school representatives) and it is mandatory in the extent and time schedule defined by the law.